SonarSource/sonarlint-vscode/README.md

 ## Data and telemetry

 This extension collects anonymous usage data and sends it to SonarSource to help improve SonarLint functionality.
-No source code nor IP address is collected, and SonarSource does not share the data with anyone else.
+No source code or IP address is collected, and SonarSource does not share the data with anyone else.
 Collection of telemetry is controlled via the setting: `sonarlint.disableTelemetry`.
 Click [here](telemetry-sample.md) to see a sample of the data that are collected.